sarahmaddox/site-webdev/src/angular/guide/template-syntax.md

 * [Simplicity](#simplicity)
 * [Idempotence](#idempotence)

-The only exceptions to these guidelines are specific circumstances that you thoroughly understand.
+If you make an exception to the above guidelines, make sure you thoroughly understand the circumstances.

 #### No visible side effects